myrrlyn/oeuvre/why-didnt-orc-cross-road.md

 ---
-title: "“Why Didn’t the Orc Cross the Road?”"
+title: “Why Didn’t the Orc Cross the Road?”
 banner: map-stylized
 date: 2016-10-07T22:13:22-04:00
 reddit: 56ez7p
 tags:
   - apocrypha
   - orcs
   - story
   - topic of the week
 summary: A short story about the racial biases of infrastructure.
 about: |
   There was a “Roads” weekly theme.
 Rather than write about roads, I elected to